 Preheat 180 degrees C. Greased a 9″ round cake pan with 3″ deep with butter and line the bottom with baking paper brushed with some more butter.

 Beat eggs, sour cream, and vanilla in a large bowl to combine.
-Next add aperol, guiness, cocoa, chocolate mixture to the egg mixture and beat until smooth.
+Next add aperol, Guinness, cocoa, chocolate mixture to the egg mixture and beat until smooth.

 Switch off oven and leave cake in with door close for 30 minutes.
 Remove cake from oven and cool in pan for 1 hour.
 Then transfer to a foil cake container with a plastic serving plate mat.